JuliaReach/iFM22_RE/README.md

 The results will be written to `.dat` files.
 These can be used to create the tables and plots in the paper.

 TODO describe

+### :notebook_with_decorative_cover: Further documentation

+For documentation specific to the set representation library used in this submission, see [LazySets.jl](https://github.com/JuliaReach/LazySets.jl#lazysetsjl).
+For documentation specific to the systems modeling language, see [MathematicalSystems.jl](https://github.com/JuliaReach/MathematicalSystems.jl#mathematicalsystemsjl).
+Finally, the actual implementation of the conservative time discretiation methods used in the submission can be found in the library [ReachabilityAnalysis.jl](https://github.com/JuliaReach/ReachabilityAnalysis.jl#reachabilityanalysisjl).